Just Salad: Sustainability

-MyBowl, the restaurant's reusable bowl program began in 2006 as part of a company priority to reduce carbon emissions and food and packaging waste.
-Customers buy a portion-sized bowl from Just Salad, and every time they use it when ordering, they receive a free topping.
-In 2021, the company expanded the returnable bowl program to include online ordering: customers who request a reusable bowl receive a free topping.
-The re-usable and returnable bowl programs reportedly save an estimated 40 tons of waste per year.
+MyBowl, the restaurant's reusable bowl program, began in 2006 as part of a company priority to reduce carbon emissions, food waste, and packaging waste.
+Customers buy a portion-sized bowl from Just Salad and receive a free topping every time they use it to order.
+In 2021, the company expanded the program to include online ordering, allowing customers who request a reusable bowl to also receive a free topping.
+These reusable and returnable bowl programs reportedly save an estimated 40 tons of waste per year.

-In 2019 the company hired Sandra Noonan, former vice president at Morgan Stanley's Institute for Sustainable Investing, as chief sustainability officer to expand Just Salad's sustainability efforts.
-The company partners with Planet FWD to measure and reduce the carbon footprint of its menu ingredients, packaging, and other operational areas and sells surplus food via Too Good to Go to reduce waste-related emissions.
+In 2019, the company hired Sandra Noonan, former vice president of Morgan Stanley's Institute for Sustainable Investing, as chief sustainability officer to expand Just Salad's sustainability efforts.
+The company partners with Planet FWD to measure and reduce the carbon footprint of its menu ingredients, packaging, and other operational areas.
+Additionally, it sells surplus food via Too Good to Go to reduce waste-related emissions.
 As of 2020, Just Salad menus have listed the carbon content of each dish, becoming the first restaurant to do so.

 In 2023, Just Salad earned a B Corporation certification of sustainability with an overall score of 80.4 out of 100.